pulibrary/ops-catchall/projects/springshare_docs/libanswers/faqs.md

 ## FAQs

-FAQs in LibAnswers are groups of questions that get asked frequently enough via tickets or chats that we've created a knowledge base to keep answers updated and available to users to broswe through on our site before/in addition to submitting a question.
+FAQs in LibAnswers are groups of questions that get asked frequently enough via tickets or chats that we've created a knowledge base to keep answers updated and available to users to browse through on our site before/in addition to submitting a question.

 ### FAQ Groups

 FAQs are divided into groups, usually by subject or location.
 To manage FAQ groups:

 1. From the ```Admin``` drop-down, choose ```FAQ Groups.```
-2. From the Manage FAQ Groups page, you'll see our current FAQ groups, their friendly URL, how many questions are in each group, and the access level, either public/open, internal, or restricted internal.
+2. From the Manage FAQ Groups page, you'll see our current FAQ groups, their friendly URL, how many questions are in each group, and the access level (public/open, internal, or restricted internal).
 3. You can edit an FAQ group by clicking the pencil/paper icon in the ```Actions``` column on the right.
 4. You can preview how a group looks to patrons by clicking the eyeball icon in the ```Actions``` column on the right.